 Choose an activity you enjoy, like cycling or swimming.
 Something as simple as taking a daily walk at lunchtime can make a big difference in how you feel.
 You can also find many free tutorials online, from yoga to Zumba and everything in between.
 Sneak in some extra steps by taking the stairs, or parking further from the building.

 Schedule a private call with a Ria Health team member and we can help you get started.

 4. Eat healthy

 We all need to brace ourselves for the edible temptations of the season.
-From cookies and fudge in the break room, to family gatherings complete with rich dishes and plentiful desserts.
+From cookies and fudge in the break room to family gatherings complete with rich dishes and plentiful desserts.

 Many of us can easily consume greater than normal quantities of sugar, salt, and fat if we are not mindful.
-In fact, it is not uncommon to throw the diet out the window until January 2nd.
+It is not uncommon to throw the diet out the window until January 2nd.
 So although it’s not realistic to avoid all goodies, think moderation.
 Have one cookie instead of three.
 Cut your portion sizes in half.
 Stock your fridge with fruits and veggies.
 Bring healthy snacks to work, like nuts, carrot sticks, hummus, and whole grain crackers.
 Drink lots of water.

 5. Limit alcohol

 As with our eating patterns, drinking habits can also change this time of year.
 This can occur for several reasons.
 For some of us, it is related to increased social gatherings where drinks are flowing.
 For others, alcohol is a way to cope with the stress and negative emotions that can occur during the holiday season.